vxsparsh/vxsparsh.github.io/_posts/2022-03-01-writing-your-first-assembly-program.md

 3. eip

 ## STACK
-The stack is a data structure comprised of elements that are added or removed with 2 operations **push** or **pop.**
+The stack is a data structure comprised of elements that are added or removed with operations- **push** or **pop** and **ret** .

 push adds an element to the top of the stack & pop removes an element from the top of the stack.
+The ret instruction transfers control to the return address located on the stack

 Each element on a stack is assigned a stack address.
 Elements that are higher on the stack have lower address than those on the bottom of the stack.
 In other words stack grows towards lower memory address.